Kyr4l/ei-universal-mod/README.md

 Then your compouter should display a prompt asking to allow the game to access the firewall, this must be granted.

 ## Assets ownership

-This mod is open-source, however open source doesn't mean «free to stel».
+This mod is open-source, however open source doesn't mean «free to steal».
 Every asset used in Universal Mod (besides the vanilla ones) are either created/modified by us, or taken from other mods or resources with permission.
 If we accidentaly used assets that we do not have permission to use, then please feel free to submit an issue and point which assets we used without permission, mistakes can happen.
 For every asset that we created, we require from modders using our assets to link Universal Mod in the credits, that includes the mod name, along with the repository link.